 How to document your workflows

-Using Process Street, workflow documentation has become so easy that there are no longer any excuses for not doing it.
+Using workflow software like Process Street, workflow documentation has become so easy that there are no longer any excuses for not doing it.

 With our intuitive template builder, you can create processes as simple or as complex as you like.

 One process could be dedicated to a small task, like the process I’ve used before publishing this post.
 A process which includes proofreading, standardizing formatting, and making sure other people are alerted when I’ve completed certain tasks.

 Another process could be more complicated and could contain multiple people in it who have different tasks assigned to them.
 The first 5 tasks could be assigned to one person, the next 5 to the following worker, and the final 5 to another person to review the work and complete the process – clicking publish on the article, sending it out to the email list, and posting to our social media, for instance.

 It is at this point where the processes turn from checklists into workflows.
 Now we can see multiple employees with their tasks and we can see how each task relates to the task of the next person.

 Once you have this mapped out, you can begin to optimize your processes.
 This documentation process has benefits in and of itself.
 It means employees understand what is expected from them, understand what is expected from their colleagues, and can see how they fit into the broader system.